 Professional theater training in the twenty-first century requires exposures to a variety of subjects and modes of learning that are incompatible with the two-term calendar.
 The School therefore sets aside one week each year to introduce interdisciplinary material, including workshops focused on professional development and skill building, and, for first-year students, intensive explorations of critical discourse in collaboration and of equity, diversity, and inclusion in the theater field.
 These modular courses strengthen students’ practice throughout their training and prepare them for the ongoing endeavor of learning that is the hallmark of long and productive careers in the arts and related disciplines.

-Seminar Week takes place January 2–7, 2017.
+Seminar Week takes place January 4–10, 2018.
 Classes are held from 9 a.m. to 2 p.m., Monday through Saturday.
-First-year students and technical interns take two three-day workshops as a group, which occupies the entire week.
+First-year students and technical interns take two multi-day workshops as a group, which occupies the majority of the week.
 Each department determines the requirements and available electives for its second- and third-year students.
 The full schedule is published in December.

 Resolution of Scheduling Conflicts